edgarsilva/dronocargo/README.md

 - react: v17.0.2
 - redux: v4.1.0
 - react-redux: v7.2.4
-- Material-UI/Core: v4.11.4
-- Material-UI/Icons: v4.11.2
+- Semantic-UI: v2.0.4

-For UI/UX, Theming and CSS we are using both [Material-UI](https://material-ui.com/) and [Styled-Components](https://styled-components.com) (in very few places or where more customization is needed), CSS management and theming are easier and the react module has a lot of great components to use as foundation for the app.
+For UI/UX, Theming and CSS we are using Semantic UI and [Styled-Components](https://styled-components.com), to make CSS management and theming easier, plus the react library module has a lot of great components to use as foundation for the app.

 As development is kicking off we are theming lightly from the start, we'll start theming at a later date, more than likely after v1.0.0 of the app is released.

-You can find the App custom Material-UI theme at `/client/src/styles/material-ui-theme.js`.
 ### Development Setup

 You need Node.js, NPM and Redis running locally for develpment.